billHinderman/steph-jekyll/faq.md

 ### How much do sessions cost?

-I accept most insurances.
+We accept most insurances.
 The out of pocket rate for each session is $95.

 ### Where are you located?

-Currently I am only offering Telehealth appointments.
+Currently we are only offering Telehealth appointments.

-When in person sessions resume, my office is located at 832 W Eisenhower Blvd Suite B1 Loveland, CO 80537
+When in person sessions resume, our office is located at 832 W Eisenhower Blvd Suite B1 Loveland, CO 80537

 ### Is there parking?